- The takeaway from this episode is … when personal development and helping others come together you will like who you are.

-“Personal development is sometimes called self-help.
+Personal development is sometimes called self-help.

+So, is helping someone else also considered personal development?
+We would like to think so.
 Self-help and helping someone else has the same effect on the person helping.
 Whether you are improving yourself or helping someone else you are, indeed, improving yourself.
-Therefore, self-help is not just a singular action; it can also be a shared action.
-People gain just as much from helping others as they gain from trying to help themselves.
+Therefore, self-help is not just a singular action; it’s a shared experience.
+People gain just as much from helping others as they gain from helping themselves.

 Self-help is also experimental to find what works and what doesn’t.

 Loving … Self-help and improvement must be done lovingly.
 You should take great care to not be too hard on yourself or expect results in others too quickly.
-You can’t rush improvement as it is not an end result goal; it is a process.
-Being too hard on yourself can make you not want to continue the process.
+You can’t rush improvement as it is not an end result or a goal; it is a process.
+Being too hard on yourself or others will negatively affect the process.

-Fulfilling… The results you experience should be fulfilling.
+Fulfillment … The results you experience should be fulfilling.
 You should feel good about the improvement and like what you see and feel.
 If you do not like the results you are getting you must go back a step or two and experiment with different kinds of self-help methods.

 Healing … Your results should also be healing.
 Your improvement program should strive for healing, abundance, and peace in your life.
-These three things are the opposite of sickness, lack, and torment in your life.
-These results also need to be experiential.
-You must experience continued change in order for that improvement to become implanted into your routine.
+These are the opposite of sickness, lack, and torment.
+Whatever the results may be they also need to be experiential and not something you interrupt with a bias or belief.
+You must experience a continued change before real improvement is implanted into your routine.

 Goal … Your goal is to strive for improvement that happens unconsciously because you have found the right method, are doing it for the right reasons, and have incorporated improvement into your life’s routine.
 Once these routines are in place, the self-help and improvement become long-term.

 - You can never discover who you are when things and money are in the way.

-How It Works: A balanced life is healing, abundant, and peaceful.
+HOW IT WORKS: A balanced life is healing, abundant, and peaceful.
 But many people are sick, lacking, and tormented.
 What happened?
-People have been so far out of balance for so long that now they have swung the other way.
+People have been so far out of balance for so long and now they are realizing it.
 They sought what they thought was abundance.
-They chased money but not abundance.
+They chased money but never achieved abundance.
 They had money but were not at peace in their life.
 They had wealth but not a healing lifestyle.